kkots/ggxrd_freecam/README.md

 ## Screenshotting

-You can use this mod to take transparent or non-transparent screenshots of the game using `screenshotBtn` key combination (F8 by default - can be configured).
+You can use this mod to take transparent or non-transparent screenshots of the game using `screenshotBtn` key combination (F8 by default).
 To configure hotkeys, read `Controls configuration`.

 ### Setting up the game to enable transparent screenshots